 Grand Junction Manslaughter Defense Lawyers

-Manslaughter is defined in the Colorado criminal code section 18-3-104 C.R.S. as:
+Manslaughter, as defined under the Colorado criminal code section 18-3-104 C.R.S. requires that the alleged criminal:

 “A person commits the crime of manslaughter if:

 A. “Recklessly causes the death of another person; or

 B. … Intentionally causes or aids another person to commit suicide”

 Key to understanding and defending against manslaughter is the definition of “recklessly.”
 Legally, you behave recklessly if you are aware that an activity involves substantial and unjustifiable risk, and yet you decide to act anyway.
 For example, if you were speeding significantly higher than the posted speed limit (which is known to increase the risk of a fatal accident) and this resulted in the death of a passenger, you may be charged with manslaughter.

 When it comes to aiding or causing another to commit suicide, you must have knowingly provided someone the tools to commit suicide, or you intentionally cause another to commit suicide.
 The key to these charges is that you must have knowingly and intentionally performed the actions that led to the suicide.
 Exceptions are made for medical caregivers and other professionals.

 People often confuse murder and manslaughter.
 After all, they are both considered homicide, and are both considered violent crimes.
 However, the two charges are treated differently under the law.
 Understanding the differences is essential to building a proper defense.